 “Quite often, they've survived a gunshot themselves, or they might have served significant jail time,” said Adam Rosenberg, vice president of violence intervention and prevention at LifeBridge Health.”
 So there’s an in-built credibility when they’re meeting a patient who wakes up, bandaged and patched up.”

 Their work is often behind the scenes, which has led to criticism.
-Baltimore City State’s Attorney Ivan Bates, says violence interruption programs, such as Safe Streets, should have clear data that’s publicly available.
+For example, Baltimore City State’s Attorney Ivan Bates, told WYPR Host Tom Hall, that violence interruption programs, such as Safe Streets, should have clear data that’s publicly available.

-“When you're using people’s tax dollars, try to be as transparent as possible,” Bates said during an appearance on WYPR’s Midday.
+“When you're using people’s tax dollars, be as transparent as possible,” Bates said during an appearance on Midday.
 “In New York, I see them going to roll calls with the police department, walking through hot spots, engaging with the community.
 Everybody knows who they are.”

 Rosenberg said Sinai had partnered with Johns Hopkins School of Public Health to evaluate the effectiveness of frontline violence intervention strategies.
 But that effort stalled in April when the U.S. Department of Justice — under the Trump administration — cut funding.